Fysikkbygningen Øst (Map)

 Centre for Digital Life Norway (DLN) is a national center for biotechnology training, research and innovation.

 DNL is a response to the strategic initiative “Digital Life – convergence for innovation” funded by the Norwegian Research Council (NRC).
 DLN is a virtual center, currently involving twelve major research projects, and managed by a joint leadership network from NTNU, UiB and UiO.
-The project portfolio will be increased as projects are welcome to join the centre.

 The Faculty of Mathematics and Natural Sciences finances a cluster of 1 postdoctoral and 3 PhD research fellowships – each of 4 years – within studies and development of thermoelectric materials for industrial applications.